frequently asked questions

 landlord.
 We have become interfaith partners, preforming social action together,

-participating in a joint Passover Seder and Chanukah concert.
+participating in a joint Passover Seder and Chanukah Celebration.
 Grace Presbyterian

 may be a world’s first!)